LADevLab/LADevLab.github.io/about.md

 permalink: /about/
 ---

 Hi There!
 Thank you for visiting our website.
-We are Los Angeles Developer Lab.
+We are Los Angeles Developers Lab.
 We are Ruby developers with extensive experience using Rails, Sinatra, RubyMotion, JavaScript, HTML/CSS, and more.
 Contact us today so we can help you meet your project needs.

 Give us a call at: (626) 733-3460